cockroachdb/docs/src/current/releases/molt.md

 {% include molt/molt-install.md %}

+## August 15, 2024

+MOLT Fetch/Verify 1.1.5 is [available](#installation).

+- Deprecated the `--ongoing-replication` flag in favor of [`--mode data-load-and-replication`]({% link molt/molt-fetch.md %}#load-data-and-replicate-changes), using the new `--mode` flag.
+Users should replace all instances of `--ongoing-replication` with `--mode data-load-and-replication`.
+- Fetch can now be run in an export-only mode by specifying [`--mode export-only`]({% link molt/molt-fetch.md %}#export-data-to-storage).
+This will export all the data in `csv` or `csv.gz` format to the specified cloud or local store.
+- Fetch can now be run in an import-only mode by specifying [`--mode import-only`]({% link molt/molt-fetch.md %}#import-data-from-storage).
+This will load all data in the specified cloud or local store into the target CockroachDB database, effectively skipping the export data phase.
+- Strings for the `--mode` flag are now word-separated by hyphens instead of underscores.
+For example, `replication-only` instead of `replication_only`.

 ## August 8, 2024

 MOLT Fetch/Verify 1.1.4 is [available](#installation).

 - Added a replication-only mode for Fetch that allows the user to run ongoing replication without schema creation or initial data load.
-This requires users to set `--mode replicator-only` and `--replicator-args` to specify the `defaultGTIDSet` ([MySQL](https://github.com/cockroachdb/replicator/wiki/MYLogical)) or `slotName` ([PostgreSQL](https://github.com/cockroachdb/replicator/wiki/PGLogical)).
+This requires users to set `--mode replication_only` and `--replicator-flags` to specify the `defaultGTIDSet` ([MySQL](https://github.com/cockroachdb/replicator/wiki/MYLogical)) or `slotName` ([PostgreSQL](https://github.com/cockroachdb/replicator/wiki/PGLogical)).
 - Partitioned tables can now be mapped to renamed tables on the target database, using the Fetch [transformations framework]({% link molt/molt-fetch.md %}#transformations).
 - Added a new `--metrics-scrape-interval` flag to allow users to specify their Prometheus scrape interval and apply a sleep at the end to allow for the final metrics to be scraped.
 - Previously, there was a mismatch between the errors logged in log lines and those recorded in the exceptions table when an `IMPORT INTO` or `COPY FROM` operation failed due to a non-PostgreSQL error.
 Now, all errors will lead to an exceptions table entry that allows the user to continue progress from a certain table's file.